 OUTCOME: Children will enter school ready to succeed.

-The major purpose of the State Pre-Kindergarten program is to provide a high quality early learning experience for young children in the year before they are eligible to enter kindergarten.
+The major purpose of the State Pre-K program is to provide a high quality early learning experience for young children in the year before they are eligible to enter kindergarten.
 The outcome is for children to enter kindergarten ready to succeed.
 This clarification is based upon current evidence that children who are at-risk benefit from being educated in a high quality early learning program with their peers, including those young children who may need special education services.
+Programs are required to include all children (including Migrant and English Learners), who meet the criteria for this program.
+Districts are encouraged to create integrated programs that include all students.
+Districts are encouraged to work with private entities to establish strong public/private partnerships to implement strong early learning programing in local communities.

 Children with IEPs will not generate At-Risk funding, but will generate the equivalent of .5 FTEs of Special Education funding.
 The appropriate teacher to child ratio would need to be maintained (not to exceed 25 students per classroom with a ratio of 1:10).